dan-jugz/travelQuote/README.md

 ----|----|------
 add quote|logs input|quote gets displayed
 like quote|adds like|likes accumulate
-delete|removes quote|quote leaves from array
+delete|asks you to confirm|quote leaves from
 ### Known Bugs
 The like button seems to not work
 ### support and contact details